-There also appears to be a positive correlation between the level of democracy in a country and the amount of the national budget managed by women: the percentage of the national budget managed by women is related to not just the percentage of women leading ministries in the executive branch, but also whether the country is a democracy.
-If a country is more democratic, the amount of the national budget managed by women also increases, even when controlling for country income.
+There also appears to be a positive correlation between the level of democracy in a country and the amount of the national budget managed by women is related to not just the percentage of women leading ministries in the executive branch, but also whether the country is a democracy.
+If a country is more democratic, the amount of the national budget managed by women also increases, even when control-ling for country income.